Mr-Richards/SayWhat-Frontend/README.md

 # SayWhat - Frontend
-A translator app which uses optical character recognition to identify text in a captured photo, automatically recognising the language and translating to a desired language.
+A translator app which uses optical character recognition to identify text in a captured photo, automatically recognizing the language and translating to a desired language.
 Users and previous translations are stored in a PostgreSQL database hosted by a Heroku server.
 User authentication is done by AWS with amplify.

 This is my first project learning React Native.